 Designed to provide opportunities for learners to begin practice as advanced practice psychiatricmental health nurses.
 Emphasis is on utilizing the theories, concepts, and skills necessary to assess and diagnose major psychiatric disorders and other phenomena requiring clinical intervention gained in NURS 621M Dynamic Care Formulation in the clinical setting.
 One 2-day on-campus immersion required.
-Prerequisite: NURS 600 Minimum Grade: C-Concurrent:NURS 621M
+Co-requisites: NURS 621M